microsoft/dotnet/Documentation/compatibility/Keytips behavior improved in WPF.md

-## [Keytips behavior improved in WPF]
+## Keytips behavior improved in WPF

 ### Scope
-[Edge]
+Edge

 ### Version Introduced
-[4.7.2]
+4.7.2

 ### Source Analyzer Status
-[NotPlanned|]
+NotPlanned

 ### Change Description
-[Keytips behavior has been modified to bring parity with behavior on Word, Explorer.
-By checking whether keytip state is enabled or not in the case of a SystemKey (Alt or F11 in particular here) being pressed, we handle keytip keys appropriately.
-Keytips now dismiss a menu even when opened by mouse]
+Keytips behavior has been modified to bring parity with behavior on Microsoft Word and Windows Explorer.
+By checking whether keytip state is enabled or not in the case of a [SystemKey](xref:System.Windows.Input.KeyEventArgs.SystemKey%2A) (in particular, [Alt](xref:System.Windows.Input.Key) or [F11](xref:System.Windows.Input.Key.F11)) being pressed, WPF handles keytip keys appropriately.
+Keytips now dismiss a menu even when it is opened by mouse.

 - [ ] Quirked
 - [ ] Build-time break

 ### Recommended Action
-[N/A]
+N/A

 ### Affected APIs
-[* Not detectable via API analysis]
+* Not detectable via API analysis

 ### Category
-[Windows Presentation Foundation (WPF)]
+Windows Presentation Foundation (WPF)

 <!--
     ### Original Bug